ahmedelazab1220/elevate/README.md

 - Flutter Community: <a href = "https://medium.com/flutter-community"> Flutter Community </a>

 - Flutter Cookbook: <a href = "https://docs.flutter.dev/cookbook"> Useful Flutter Samples </a>

-## 🙏 Acknowledgments

-- A big thank you to the Flutter team and the open-source community for their incredible work.

-- Special thanks to all contributors who have helped make this project better.